GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGITrustedProxies.rst

 This directive only has effect when used in conjunction with the ``WSGITrustedProxyHeaders`` directive.
 For more details see the documentation for the ``WSGITrustedProxyHeaders`` directive.

+For an end-to-end walkthrough including the matching front-end proxy configuration, see :doc:`../user-guides/running-behind-a-reverse-proxy`.